Welcome to the official website of Jiangxi Xinruifeng Biochemical Co., Ltd.!

 2020-05-20

-Plants begin to flower when the level of "Anthocyanin" is high enough to stimulate the flowering of terminal buds, and the newly formed vegetative buds are temporarily inhibited by the locally produced "Antiflorin" signal.
-The first "anti-flowering" signal to be discovered came from studies of the tomato self pruning (sp) mutant, a rare natural variant discovered in American farmland in the 1820s.
-In vegetable fields full of tomatoes, the mutant was short in height and had few branches, as if it had been pruned.
-It enabled the large-scale production of tomatoes and transformed the agricultural landscape of California's Central Valley (Fig. 2A).
-In simple terms, the mutation of the sp gene disrupts the "anthocyanidin" signal, relieves the inhibition of "anthocyanidin" activity by "anthocyanidin" in lateral buds, and enables tomato from an infinite cycle of vegetative growth and reproductive growth to a continuous one.
-Concentrated flowering resulted in tomato varieties that simultaneously bloomed and produced fruit on a large scale, enabling tomato applications in agricultural production.
-Similar benefits were brought about in the mutant of the homologous gene in soybean (determinate stem, dt1) and in the sp mutant in cotton (Fig. 2B; Fig. 2C).
+Plants begin to flower when the level of "anorexin" is high enough to stimulate terminal buds to flower, and the newly formed vegetative buds are temporarily inhibited by locally produced "antianorexin" signals.
+The first discovered "antiflorin" signal came from a study of the tomato self pruning(sp) mutant, a rare natural variation found in U.S. farmland in the 1820 s.
+In a vegetable field full of tomatoes, this mutant plant is tall and short, with few branches, as if it had been pruned.
+It enabled large-scale tomato cultivation and transformed the agricultural landscape of California's Central Valley (Figure 2A).
+In short, the mutation of sp gene destroys the signal of "anti-flowering element" and relieves the inhibition of "anti-flowering element" on the activity of "flowering element" in lateral buds, which changes tomato from infinite cycle of vegetative growth and reproductive growth to continuous concentrated flowering, and produces tomato varieties that bloom and produce fruits on a large scale at the same time, which makes tomato applied in agricultural production.
+Similar benefits were brought in the mutant of the homologous gene in soybean (determinate stem,dt1) and the sp mutant of cotton (Figure 2B; Figure 2C).

 The "gibberellin" hormone system regulates plant height.
-After being synthesized through a multi-step complex pathway, the active gibberellin is sensed by the intracellular receptor Gibberellin Insensitive Dwarf 1 (GID1), which in turn directs the degradation of DELLA, a growth inhibitory protein.
-More than 50 years ago, the introduction of gain-of-function DELLA mutations in wheat and mutations in the gibberellin biosynthesis gene in rice resulted in a shorter plant height phenotype.
-Breeders use these "dwarfing genes" to make crops shorter in height, avoiding lodging and yield losses that result from unrestricted plant growth through the use of chemical fertilizers.
-Wheat is a hexaploid plant, and the homologous gene mutation of the Reduced height-1 (Rht-1) gene encoding the DELLA protein can inhibit gibberellin signaling to varying degrees.
-Among them, the semi-dwarf Rht-B1b and Rht-D1b mutations were found in most current wheat lines (Fig. 3).
-The discovery of these mutants doubled the production of wheat and rice during the Green Revolution of the 1870s, providing food for hundreds of millions of people.
+After synthesis through a multi-step complex pathway, active gibberellins are sensed by the intracellular receptor Gibberellin Insensitive Dwarf 1(GID1), which in turn directs the degradation of a growth inhibitory protein, DELLA.
+The introduction of a gain-of-function DELLA mutation in wheat more than 50 years ago and a mutation in a gibberellin biosynthetic gene in rice both produced a shorter plant height phenotype.
+Breeders use these "dwarf genes" to reduce plant height and avoid lodging and yield losses caused by the use of chemical fertilizers to allow plants to grow unrestrained.
+Wheat is a hexaploid plant, and mutations in the homologous gene of the Reduced height-1(Rht-1) gene encoding the DELLA protein inhibit gibberellin signaling to varying degrees.
+Among them, semi-dwarf Rht-B1b and Rht-D1b mutations are found in most of the current wheat lines (Figure 3).
+The discovery of these mutants led to a doubling of wheat and rice yields during the Green Revolution in the 1870 s, providing food for hundreds of millions of people.

 Related news